demisto/content-docs/docs/why-demisto.md

 ---
 id: why-demisto
-title: Why Demisto?
+title: Why become a Partner?
 ---

 Why develop your own content and integrations (BYOI) for the Demisto platform?
 As the fastest growing SOAR platform on the market, we already have hundreds of integrations so customers and prospects get the most out of their security investments.
 Another advantage?
 As we show our extensive integration list to prospects, you gain exposure and visibility for addressing use cases encountered in the SOC.

-<iframe width="424" height="238" src="https://www.youtube.com/embed/BzB10GGQ8ms" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Learn more about Security Orchestration [here](https://www.youtube.com/BzB10GGQ8ms)

 ## What are some benefits?